 These are just a few examples.
 The reality, simply put, is that legal software systems are not just benefiting firms—they are completely transforming how lawyers all around the world practice law.

-Streamlined case management, electronic payment options, and online document storage are just a handful of benefits that legal technology brings to firms.
-Read on to learn more about the different types of legal technology, potential future advances, and how your firm can take advantage of the full range of benefits.
+Read on to learn more about the different types of legal software systems, potential future advances, and how your firm can take advantage of the full range of benefits.